cse110-sp23-group25/tarot-cards/conventions.md

 ## Comments
 - Comment areas of code which may be confusing (comment with purpose, not just for the sake of commenting)
-- Adhere to JSDocs before all functions
+- Adhere to JSDoc before all functions

 ## Naming
 - camelCase variables throughout code